Can I give my dog Advil? The short answer is no. Advil is dangerous and toxic to dogs. For more details, read on.

 Can I Give My Dog Advil?

-There are certainly instances where prescribing Ibuprofen is the appropriate choice to treat a dog’s condition, but only an experienced professional veterinarian that knows your pet and all his medical history can make this decision.
 In most cases Advil or ibuprofen based pain killers are dangerous and potentially mortal for dogs because most pups are very sensitive to this drug and can experience the ill effects of intense toxicity, this condition is known as “Ibuprofen Toxicity”.
-Regular administration or over dosing can be life threatening for your dog.
-So, yes, a few puppies can take ibuprofen for some issues.
-But, there exists much better or safer medications for pooches that are accessible through your veterinarian.
-So if you ask somepets.com “Can I give my dog Ibuprofen?“ we answer “No, unless specifically prescribed by a veterinarian“.
-Why take the chance?
-Advil is highly toxic to dogs!
+Ingestion of Advil can be life threatening for your dog.
+So if you ask somepets.com “Can I give my dog Ibuprofen?“ we answer “No, Advil is highly toxic to dogs!

 Possible Side Effects of Ibuprofen (Advil)